basefarm/aws-session-tool/README.md

 import them again using get_session -r command.

-The assumed role credentials will only be valid for one hour, this is a limitation in the underlaying AWS assume_role function.
+The assumed role credentials will only be valid for one hour, this is a limitation in the underlying AWS assume_role function.

 The selected role alias will be cached in the AWS_ROLE_ALIAS environment variable, so you do not have to provide it on subsequent calls to assume_role.